-Hi, we're Mordecai-Mark Mac Low and Ben Oppenheimer.
+Hi, we're Mordecai-Mark Mac Low and Rebecca Oppenheimer.
 We are astrophysicists at the American Museum of Natural History.
 Did you know that stars are really

 important to us?
 In fact, they make all life possible.
 Let's find out why!

 Twinkle, twinkle, little star...
 On a clear night, we can see thousands of stars

 In the Milky Way Galaxy